comodopines/practice-docker/how-to-questions.md

 ```
 $ docker run <image-name>

-#To generate this message, Docker took the following steps:
+#Steps involved to run a docker image:
  1. The Docker client contacted the Docker daemon.
- 2. The Docker daemon pulled the "hello-world" image from the Docker Hub.
+ 2. The Docker daemon pulled the "image-name" image from the Docker Hub, if not present in local.
     (amd64)
  3. The Docker daemon created a new container from that image which runs the
-    executable that produces the output you are currently reading.
+    executable.
- 4. The Docker daemon streamed that output to the Docker client, which sent it
+ 4. The Docker daemon streams any outputs to the Docker client, which can be seen on terminal.
-    to your terminal.
 ```
 </p>
 </details>